-Measure Target for 2020/21 Actual July 2020 - June 2021 Footpaths At least 80% of footpath lengths in CBD Achieved areas in Bulls, Marton, Hunterville and a) 95.3% of CBD footpaths are grade 3 or The percentage of Taihape are at grade 3 or higher higher. footpaths within the At least 75% of sampled footpaths lengths District that fall within b) 93% of non-CBD footpaths are grade 3 or outside CBD areas are at grade 3 or higher the level of service higher. or service standard At least 90% of sampled footpaths c) The sections identified as a grade 5 are for the condition of assessed at grade 5 are included in programmed to be addressed in 2021/22 footpaths that is set out upgrade programme during the following and 2022/23. in the Council's relevant two years. document (such as its Note: A five point grading system to annual plan, activity rate footpath condition based on visual management plan, inspections asset management Excellent plan, annual works 2 Good programme or long term 3 plan) Fair Poor 4 5 Very Poor Footpaths will be assessed in approximately 100-metre lengths.
-The sample of non-CBD footpaths will include ten lengths in each of Bulls, Marton and Taihape, and four lengths in Mangaweka, Hunterville and Rātana.
-Road safety No change or a reduction from the Not achieved previous year.
-There was two fatal and six serious accidents The change from the In 2019/20 there were during this period. previous financial year in the number of fatalities 0 fatal crashes According to the police reports; and serious injury 4 serious injury accidents three were alcohol suspected crashes on the local road one was a suspected suicide network expressed as a number one was caused by driver fatigue.
+Measure Target for 2020/21 Actual July 2020 - June 2021 Footpaths The percentage of footpaths within the District that fall within the level of service or service standard for the condition of footpaths that is set out in the Council's relevant document (such as its annual plan, activity management plan, asset management plan, annual works programme or long term plan) At least 80% of footpath lengths in CBD areas in Bulls, Marton, Hunterville and Taihape are at grade 3 or higher At least 75% of sampled footpaths lengths outside CBD areas are at grade 3 or higher At least 90% of sampled footpaths assessed at grade 5 are included in upgrade programme during the following two years.
+Note: A five point grading system to rate footpath condition based on visual inspections 1 Excellent 2 Good 3 Fair 4 Poor 5 Very Poor Footpaths will be assessed in approximately 100-metre lengths.
+The sample of non-CBD footpaths will include ten lengths in each of Bulls, Marton and Taihape, and four lengths in Mangaweka, Hunterville and Rătana.
+Achieved a) 95.3% of CBD footpaths are grade 3 or higher. b) 93% of non-CBD footpaths are grade 3 or higher. c) The sections identified as a grade 5 are programmed to be addressed in 2021/22 and 2022/23.
+Road safety The change from the previous financial year in the number of fatalities and serious injury crashes on the local road network expressed as a number No change or a reduction from the previous year.
+In 2019/20 there were - • 0 fatal crashes • 4 serious injury accidents Not achieved There was one fatal and four serious accidents during this period.
+According to the police reports; three were alcohol suspected one was a suspected suicide one was caused by driver fatigue.